 Perhaps more importantly, going from benching 185 pounds for 10 reps to benching 225 pounds for 10 reps shows a significant improvement in strength.
 That means there’s no need to train for or test our 1-rep max to gauge our strength.

-Sets of five reps are right on the cusp of being ideal for gaining muscle.
-But when we’re talking about small differences in rep ranges, the difference in muscle growth will likely be similarly small.
+Now, most research shows that we build more muscle per set when doing at least 6–8 reps per set, and that may be true.
+But sets of five reps are right on the cusp of being ideal for gaining muscle.
+When we’re talking about small differences in rep ranges, the difference in muscle growth will likely be similarly small.

 In the latest issue of Monthly Applications in Strength Sport, Greg Nuckols said that he suspects that sets of 3–5 reps aren’t as good at stimulating muscle growth as moderate-rep sets, but that they’re not that far off, either.
 We don’t necessarily need to do twice as many sets, but we might need to do a couple of extra sets.